kyma-project/kyma/docs/service-mesh/03-04-istio-setup-in-kyma.md

 | Tracing | ⛔️ |
 | Kiali | ⛔️ |

-## Istio configuration
+## Kyma-specific configuration

-List of configuration changes to Istio in Kyma:
+These configuration changes are applied to customize Istio for use with Kyma:

-- Only ingressgatewy is enabled
+- Only the Ingress gateway is enabled.
-- Secret Discovery Service ([SDS](https://www.envoyproxy.io/docs/envoy/latest/configuration/secret#config-secret-discovery-service)) in ingressgateway is enabled
+- The [Secret Discovery Service](https://www.envoyproxy.io/docs/envoy/latest/configuration/secret#config-secret-discovery-service) is enabled in the Ingress Gateway.
-- Automatic sidecar injection is enabled by default, but the following namespaces are excluded:
+- Automatic sidecar injection is enabled by default, excluding the `istio-system` and `kube-system` Namespaces.
-    + `istio-system`
-    + `kube-system`
-- New resource limits for istio sidecars is introduced (CPU: 100m, memory: 128Mi)
+- New resource limits for Istio sidecars are introduced: CPU: `100m`, memory: `128Mi`.
-- Mutual TLS ([mTLS](https://istio.io/docs/concepts/security/#mutual-tls-authentication)) is enabled cluster wide, but disabled for the management plane of istio
+- [Mutual TLS (mTLS)](https://istio.io/docs/concepts/security/#mutual-tls-authentication) is enabled cluster-wide with the exception of the Istio Control Plane.
-- Global tracing is set to use the Zipkin installation provided by Kyma (`zipkin.kyma-system`)
+- Global tracing is set to use the Zipkin installation provided by Kyma.
-- Ingressgatewy is expanded to handle `hostPorts 80, 443` in the case of a local (minikube) installation
+- Ingress Gateway is expanded to handle ports `80` and `443` for local Kyma deployments.
-- DestinationRules are created by default, which disable mTLS for the following services:
+- DestinationRules are created by default, which disables mTLS for the `istio-ingressgateway.istio-system.svc.cluster.local` service.
-    + `istio-ingressgateway.istio-system.svc.cluster.local`

-### Customization subchart
+## The Customization sub-chart

-Part of the configuration is done in a private `customization` subchart, which is added to the official Istio charts.
-The component can be found in `resources/istio/charts/customization`.
+The Kyma-specific configuration is applied through the proprietary `customization` sub-chart added to the official Istio charts.
+The sub-chart is located in the `resources/istio/charts/customization` directory.